-- BIB 102 New Testament Survey I. An introduction to Bible study and a survey of the first half of the New Testament for students with limited Bible knowledge.
-May be substituted for BIB 112 in all degree and certificate programs.
-Fall, 1983. - New Testament Survey I. Life and teachings of Jesus and His twelve spiritual fishermen.
+- BIB 112 New Testament Survey I. Life and teachings of Jesus and His twelve spiritual fishermen.
 Emphasis on the preparation, establishment, and spread of the church.
 Fall. - BIB 122 New Testament Survey II.
 Early Christian activity as revealed through the letters to congregations and individual Christians in the New Testament.
 Special attention given to the historical setting of each letter.
 Winter. - BIB 212 Old Testament Survey I. History of ancient Israel from the creation to the fall of the Judean monarchy as revealed in the books of Genesis through II Chronicles.
 Same as HIS 212.
-Fall. - Old Testament Survey II.
+Fall. - BIB 222 Old Testament Survey II.
 Poetic and prophetic literature as revealed in the books of Ezra through Malachi.
 Special attention given to the historical setting of each book.
 Same as HIS 222.
 Winter. - BIB 3143 Prophetic Literature of Old Testament.
 Background and message of the prophetic books.
-Alternate years, Winter 1985. - BIB 3183 Daniel & Revelation.
+Alternate years, Winter 1987. - BIB 3153 Pentateuch.
+History of the Jewish people from the beginning to the founding of their nation as revealed in the books of Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
+Alternate years, Winter 1986. - BIB 3183 Daniel & Revelation.
 A historical and textual study of the books of Daniel and Revelation.
 Special attention given to the nature and interpretation of apocalyptic literature.
 Alternate years, Fall 1985.

-- BIB 3243 Romans & Galatians.
+- Gospel and Letters of John.
+A study of the Gospel of John and I, II, and III John with special attention to the life and deity of Jesus.
+Spring 1986. - BIB 3243 Romans & Galatians.
 A careful evaluation of the historical background and establishment of the churches in Rome and Galatia.
 Exegesis of the text with special attention given to such doctrines as grace, atonement, justification, law, sin, wrath, and death.
-Winter. - BIB 3253

-I & II Corinthians.
+Fall or Winter. - BIB 3253 I & II Corinthians.
 A historical, textual, and practical study of Paul's letters to the church in Corinth.
-Special attention given to the problems faced by early Christianity and to the application of Christian principles to solving problems of conduct and doctrine in a local church.
-Fall. - BIB 3273 General Epistles.
+Special attention given to the problems faced by early Christianity and to the application of Christian principles to solving problems in a local church.
+Fall or Winter. - BIB 3273 General Epistles.
 An introduction to and study of James, I and II Peter, and Jude.
 Attention given to the historical background and message of each book, with emphasis on principles for Christian living in each.
-Alternate years, Winter 1986. - BIB 4223 Hebrews.
+Spring 1986. - Hebrews.
 Attention to the greatness of the Lordship of Christ, the superiority of His gospel over the law, and the need to serve God faithfully.
 Winter 1986.